Founder and CEO of Metabiota

 "Virus Hunter" Nathan Wolfe rethinks pandemic control for our globalized world.
 By concentrating on how epidemic diseases—such as HIV, SARS, and West Nile—all stem from human contact with infected animals, he is able to discover new threatening viruses where they first emerge.
 According to Wired magazine, "Wolfe's brand of globe-trotting echoes an almost Victorian scientific ethic, an expedition to catalog the unseen menagerie of the world."
 His debut book, The Viral Storm, is an "engrossing and fast-paced chronicle of medical exploration and discovery" (Publisher's Weekly) that take readers from the jungles of Africa to Wolfe's state-of-the-art labs, shedding light on the often overlooked but ultimately critical field of microbiology.
+It was published in six languages and shortlisted for the Royal Society’s Winton Prize.

 Viral Forecasting for Pandemic Prevention